chef/chef-vault/THEORY.md

 ### Adding a new Administrator

 The actor in this case is Alice, who wants to make charlie an administrator of the vault.
+We assume she is working with the vault created in the section 'Creating a Vault'.
 When she runs

-    knife vault update -A alice,bob,charlie foo bar
+    knife vault update -A charlie foo bar

 This vault is decrypted in the same fashion as described in 'Decrypting a Vault using knife'.
 This results in the